 Did you not refinance your mortgage yet?
 If not, you should know that the days of 2.5% mortgages are probably behind us.
-However, rates are still historically low, so you should take a strong look at refinancing your mortgage in 2020.
+However, rates are not still historically low anymore, but many economists are forecasting lower rates on the horizon.
+If you bought a home this year then should take a strong look at refinancing your mortgage in 2024.

-Here are some good reasons why you should strongly consider a home refinance with bad credit soon:
+Here are some good reasons why you should strongly consider a home refinance soon:

 New Programs with Eased Credit Requirements

 There is some good news for people that have had difficulty qualifying to mortgage refinance with bad credit.
 Many lenders have announced increased flexibility to refinance a mortgage with bad credit with programs backed by FHA, VA, Fannie and Freddie.
 Even subprime lending institutions have begun advertising new programs for people with damaged credit for people that have 580 credit scores.
 If you have a credit score below 600 it’s worth taking a look because it is not always easy to refinance a home loan with bad credit.

 We have been hearing for several years that rates would start to climb, and little happened.
 But by the end of 2023, rates did indeed start to ratchet higher.
 The Federal Reserve finally raised its rate and this led to mortgage rates to go up a bit.